Terraform

 Managing Terraform with Spacelift

-If you need remote state management and all the caveats you require to manage your infrastructure automation, Spacelift is the platform for you.
+If you need remote state management and the guardrails to manage your infrastructure automation safely, Spacelift is the platform for you.

 Spacelift can optionally manage the Terraform state for you, offering a backend synchronized with the rest of the platform to maximize convenience and security.
-You can also import your state during stack creation, which is very useful for engineers who are migrating their old configurations and states to Spacelift.
+You can also import your state during stack creation, which is useful for engineers migrating their existing configurations and states to Spacelift.

 Behind the scenes, Spacelift uses Amazon S3 and stores all the data in Ireland.
-It’s super simple to have Spacelift manage the state for you, as this behavior is achieved by default without you needing to do anything.
+Having Spacelift manage the state for you is straightforward.
+It is enabled by default without you needing to do anything.
 You can read more about how it actually works here.

-At the same time, it’s protected against accidental or malicious access as Spacelift is able to map state access and changes to legitimate Spacelift runs, automatically blocking all unauthorized traffic.
+At the same time, state is protected against accidental or malicious access because Spacelift maps state access and changes to legitimate Spacelift runs, automatically blocking all unauthorized traffic.

 If you are interested in learning more about Spacelift, create a free account today or book a demo with one of our engineers.